Why Not Repurpose Content of Your Popular Posts?

 ⟾ Imagine taking your content, recycling it, and fine-tuning it to a new content plan or format.
 From your blog post to social media and back.

-• For me, I’ve also been looking back at my old blog posts and updating them to share again.
+• I’ve also been looking back at my old blog posts and updating them to share again.

-• Also re-using images from all my content and sharing again or in different places.
+• Also I will reuse images from all my content and share them again or in different places.

 Repurpose Content

-✅ You can use those previous pieces of content and change formats to include new images, videos, podcasts, emails, and infographs are still fabulous!
+✅ You can use those previous pieces of content and change formats to include new images, videos, podcasts, emails, and infographics.
+These are still fabulous!

 ✅ You’ll discover increased audience reach with this winning and time-saving idea of recycling, repurposing, and redistributing your popular posts!

-✅ Imagine not needing to create new content every day and just having posts ready for your posting calendar.
+✅ Imagine not needing to create new content daily and just having posts ready for your posting calendar.
 With a theme for a month!

-✅ You won’t be spending time trying to discover new content that you think might work for your Facebook page, or your other platforms, to get more engagement.
+✅ You won’t be trying to discover new content that you think might work for your Facebook page or other platforms to get more engagement.

 That’s how we can talk about saving time, stress, and having more successes on your Facebook page.

-You can make a few changes if you want and post your higher engaged posts again and help these posts work harder for you.
-That’s recycling, or repurposing your content!
+If you want, you can make a few changes, post your higher-engaged posts again, and help these posts work harder for you.
+That’s recycling or repurposing your content!

-But where do you find your popular posts on Facebook?
-Go to the top of your Facebook page and click more, then you’ll see ‘Publishing Tools’click on that.
+content repurposing, content recycled But where do you find your popular posts on Facebook?
+Go to the top of your Facebook page and click more, then you’ll see ‘Publishing Tools’ click on that.
 (Yours may be in a different area.)

 Now in the sidebar on the left, you’ll see ‘Published Posts”.
 You see engagement and reach for each post – now go down to the ones that did the best and repost (schedule) those for a later date.